istio/istio.io/content/docs/concepts/performance-and-scalability/index.md

 - Number of proxy worker threads
 - Protocol
 - CPU cores
-- Number and types of proxy filters, specifically mixer-filter.
+- Number and types of proxy filters, specifically Mixer filter.

 The latency, throughput, and the proxies' CPU and memory consumption are measured as a function of said factors.